NataliiaAlokhina/testng-to-junit/README.md

 - All your tests migrated to jUnit 5
 - You removed all dependencies to TestNG and `platform:test` module from `quarkus-platform`
-- You don't use anymore `microservice plugin - testing` gradle tasks (deprecated, will be removed soon, during migration plugin still exist)
+- You will reconfigure `microservice plugin - testing` gradle tasks (what to do with it should be discussed in Arch round)
-- You have your own gradle tasks for each test suite which are using jUnit runner
-- You updated Jenkins file, and it uses your new tasks and still publishing reports as before

 ## Set up